oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/_index.md

 description: Everything you need to know to implement the a aspnetcore BFF with.
 Particulary usefull with microservice and microfrontend architectures.
 ---

-# GoCloudNative.Authentication.Bff
+# GoCloudNative.Bff

 ## Secure, scalable, easy to use, and free.

-The GoCloudNative.Authenticatio.Bff is a authentication gateway based on YARP.
+The GoCloudNative.Bff is a authentication gateway based on YARP.
 Implementing it should not take more than a couple of minutes:

 ```bash
 dotnet new web